itzmetanjim/3dview/README.md

-# 3dview
+# 3DView
-A volumetric display
+3DView is a volumetric display.